 This is a question asked by many expectant mums.
-And the short answer is that probiotics such as acidophilus, are generally very safe to use, even at this most delicate time.
+And the short answer is that probiotics such as acidophilus, are generally very safe to use, even at this most delicate time1,2.
 However, it is always worth checking with the relevant manufacturer, as there may be some exceptions.

-The probiotic strain Saccharomyces boulardii, which is used in two of our products: ‘Saccharomyces boulardii’ and ‘For travelling abroad’ has not yet been trialled in pregnant or breastfeeding women.
+The probiotic strain Saccharomyces boulardii, which is used in two of our supplements: Saccharomyces Boulardii and Travel Abroad has not yet been trialled in pregnant or breastfeeding women.

 As we always aim to make recommendations which are backed up with as much research as possible, we feel it’s best that pregnant & breastfeeding women take either of these products only under a doctor’s care.